apache/kyuubi/docs/deployment/engine_on_yarn.md

 Currently, Flink supports two deployment modes on YARN: [YARN Application Mode](https://nightlies.apache.org/flink/flink-docs-release-1.17/docs/deployment/resource-providers/yarn/#application-mode) and [YARN Session Mode](https://nightlies.apache.org/flink/flink-docs-release-1.17/docs/deployment/resource-providers/yarn/#application-mode).

-- YARN Application Mode: In this mode, Kyuubi will start a dedicated Flink application cluster and run the SQL engine on it.
+- YARN Application Mode: In this mode, Kyuubi starts a dedicated Flink application cluster and runs the SQL engine on it.
-- YARN Session Mode: In this mode, Kyuubi will start the Flink SQL engine locally and connect to a running Flink YARN session cluster.
+- YARN Session Mode: In this mode, Kyuubi starts the Flink SQL engine locally and connects to a running Flink YARN session cluster.

-As Kyuubi have to know the deployment mode before starting the SQL engine, you have to specify the deployment mode in Kyuubi configuration.
+As Kyuubi has to know the deployment mode before starting the SQL engine, it's required to specify the deployment mode in Kyuubi configuration.

 ```bash
 flink.execution.target: yarn-application